The Central Missouri Radio Association is the oldest Amateur Radio Club in the Columbia, MO, area.

 In the event of severe weather, or the 146.760 repeater is down, please use the K4CHS repeater at 146.610, PL 127.3.

-The CMRA also sponsors the 444.425 repeater, PL 77, which is our input to the ShoMeIntertie link to St. Louis.
+The CMRA sponsors the 444.425 repeater, PL 77, which iss our input to the ShoMeIntertie link to St. Louis.
 It is the Columbia entry to the National Weather Service via the Intertie system.

 The Dstar repeater is at 442.325 (+5.000), Node B. The call sign is WX0BC.

 Our monthly meeting is held at 7:00 PM on the second Tuesday of each month at the Boone Electric building.
-July and December meetings are held elsewhere, as indicated in club meeting minutes.
+The December meeting is a dinner gathering, held elsewhere, as announced in club meeting minutes.

-ARRL FCC VE testing for new amateur licenses and upgrades is conducted each third Monday evening of the month at the club station on Worley St in the Red Cross building basement.
-For more information, click on the Public Service tab above.
+ARRL FCC VE testing for new amateur licenses and upgrades is conducted each third Tuesday evening of the month at 7:00 PM.
+The testing location is 503 North Old Highway 63, the Cumulus Media building.
+For further information about testing, click on the Public Service tab above.

-The Boone county ARES group conducts a weekly net each Thursday at 8:00 PM on the K4CHS repeater, 146.610.
+The Boone county ARES group conducts training session nets from time to time.
 Direct questions or comments to the Net manager, Corey Mesenbrink, KC0YNS, to kc0yns(at)arrl.net.
 Replace (at) with @ in the e-mail address.